GSA-TTS/FAC-transition-site/src/welcome.md

 - [Developer resources for using the new FAC API to access audit data]({{ config.baseUrl }}developers)
 - [Our help center](https://support.fac.gov/hc/en-us)

-## For Tribal and ACEE submitters
+## For ACEE submitters

-At this time, the FAC is not accepting submissions for Indian tribes or tribal organizations or for Alternative Compliance Examination Engagements (ACEE).
+At this time, the FAC is not accepting submissions for Alternative Compliance Examination Engagements (ACEE).
 The [Office of Management and Budget (OMB)]({{ config.baseUrl }}info/announcements) has granted an automatic extension for these entities for Audit Year 2023.